kbss-cvut/jopa-examples/jsonld/README.md

 ### JSON and JSON-LD

 The REST API of this application is configured to support both JSON and JSON-LD.
 To do so, two `ObjectMapper`s have to be created.
 One contains the JSON-LD module, the other has regular configuration.
-Two `HttpMessageConverters` are then registered, one supporting only JSON-LD (it has to be registered first) and the other supporting any other media type.
-The actual configuration can be found in `RestConfig`.
+A new `HttpMessageConverter` is then registered,using the JSON-LD `ObjectMapper` supporting JSON-LD media type.
+The actual configuration can be found in `WebAppConfig`.

+### REST API Documentation

+OpenAPI documentation with Swagger UI is provided by the demo.
+Both are provided by the [SpringDoc](https://springdoc.org/) library.

+- http://localhost:18117/jsonld/v3/api-docs can be used to access the API docs.
+- http://localhost:18117/jsonld/swagger-ui/index.html then to access the Swagger UI with API documentation.

 ## Persistence Setup